 Negotiating with Employees & Unions

-Using our negotiating methods can result in quality agreements, improved employee/management relationships and a better working culture with unions.
+Our negotiating methods will take your team to a higher level and result in quality agreements, improved employee/management relationships and a better overall work culture.

 Key topics covered:

-- An in-depth analysis and overview of the 2017 CA negotiating environment in New Zealand.
+- An in-depth analysis and overview of the 2020 CA negotiating environment in New Zealand

 This informative and practical workshop is designed for people wishing to learn the collective bargaining process from beginning to end.
 It focuses on key concepts and processes that enhance skills.
 Attending this session results in cost efficient deals for organisations.
 Workshops are presented in a user-friendly, non-threatening environment.
 You will receive a confidential analysis of your personal negotiating profile.